 The Topoint 190 Watt Monocrystalline solar kit is unique because it's size, perfect for RV's with 2 batteries.
-This much power is near the top of what is appropriate for 2 battery systems so you can expect to see a full charge early in the day when it's shining and a couple of days in the worst weather.
+This much power is a good match for 2 battery systems so you can expect to see a full charge every day when it's shining and a couple of days in the worst weather.

 Why is this kit so great?

 - High voltage/MPPT style systems are superior to low voltage/PWM systems.